andre-tm-hui/iaido_assessment/README.md

 Since we're using drift, testing the database requires a sqlite3 installation.
 Follow the above for more instructions.
 These tests are skipped by default, but if you have sqlite3 installed/in your path, you can run them using `flutter test --run-skipped`.

+> Bug: There is a test that occasionally fails when run from `flutter test`.
+As far as I can tell, it doesn't fail when running through the VSCode Test Explorer.

 ## Notes

 ### Architecture